 JPEG files are compressed image files.
 They support 24-bit color and have been a popular choice for use on the web because JPEG file size is often substantially smaller than many other image formats.
 However, the JPEG compression algorithm is lossy and is not recommended for many map images, as line drawings and text or iconic graphics become blurred by compression artifacts.
 Thus, PNG is usually a superior format for map images.
 JPEGs can be generated with an accompanying world file for use as georeferenced raster data.

-To export a JPEG file, make sure a map or layout view is active.
-On the Share tab, click Map or Layout , depending on the active view, to open the Export pane.
+To export a JPEG file, ensure that a map or layout view is active.
+On the Share tab, click Export Map or Export Layout , depending on the active view, to open the Export pane.
 Change the File Type parameter to JPEG.
 Set a name and location for the file, as well as any other properties, and click Export.

 The following properties are available when exporting to a JPEG file: